 If you are suffering from the disease of addiction, please know that you are not alone.
 Sober Living America in Newnan is committed to helping you live a better life free of addiction.
 Our Southwest Atlanta location helps guide you on your path to recovery from drugs and alcohol.
 Contact us and we will get you into safe housing, spiritual education, life skills courses, and offer transportation services.

 We are committed to not only helping you further your education, but involve you in our work development program which includes career guidance, job readiness, on-the-job training, and job placement.

-Drug & Alcohol Addiction Treatment in Newnan
+Alternative to Drug & Alcohol Addiction Treatment in Newnan

 With support from Sober Living America in Newnan, you can begin to lead a better life.
 We give you the tools and resources to succeed after addiction.
 Our compassionate professionals are committed to helping you and we offer the following resources: